Last updated on May 4, 2024

 • ClrN (Color Noise).

-2. Click in the image to place the point or line of protection.
+2. Click in the image to place it.

-3. Adjust the radius or size to cover the area to protect.
+3. Depending on the tool used, adjust the radius (control point), the size (control line or control polygon) or the luminoisity range to cover the area to protect.

-Zoom in on the image and use the display masks to help judge the effect of the noise reduction.
+Zoom in on the image and use the display masks to help judge the effect of the noise reduction protection.

 Reducing noise with color ranges